HyperbolicStudios/isobot/README.md

 ## Assistance:
 ## Functionality
-This bot does a few things: first, it stores in a database every post in games A, B, and C. Updates to the database are done every three hours, and typically takes under 10 minutes.
-Second, the bot collects posts and generates ISOs on command.
-The bot is also capable of generating ISOs for *all* players at once (if a mod wants to post links to every ISO at EoD, for instance) and can also generate ISOs restricted to page ranges. \n
       ## Assistance and setup
       Note that the letter "X" in any command refers to the game you are analyzing - be it A, B, or C. (case-sensitive) `$iso help` - prints this help message